Also known as: bitumen, road oil

-Although asphalt is generally valued lower than crude oil, it is considered a value-adding product because it is made from the densest, lowest-value part of crude oil, the vacuum resid, yet is typically valued higher than residual fuel oil.
-So the value to a refinery from making asphalt comes not from the high value of the product, but from the low cost of the feed stock.
+Although asphalt is generally valued lower than crude oil, it is considered a value-adding product because it is made from the densest, lowest-value part of crude oil, the vacuum resid, yet it is typically valued higher than residual fuel oil.
+So the value to a refinery from making asphalt comes not from the high value of the product, but from the low cost of the feedstock.

 Only a very limited number of refineries produce any asphalt because of the relatively small end market, so it is generally considered to be one of the specialty products.